ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A JSONPath query is a string which selects zero or more nodes of a piece of JSON.

 A query MUST be encoded using UTF-8.
-The grammar for queries given in this document assumes that its UTF-8 form is first be decoded into Unicode code points as described in {{RFC3629}}; implementation approaches that lead to an equivalent result are possible.
+The grammar for queries given in this document assumes that its UTF-8 form is first decoded into Unicode code points as described in {{RFC3629}}; implementation approaches that lead to an equivalent result are possible.

 A string to be used as a JSONPath query needs to be *well-formed* and *valid*.
-A string is a well-formed JSONPath query if it conforms to the syntax of JSONPath, as defined by the ABNF syntax in this document.
+A string is a well-formed JSONPath query if it conforms to the ABNF syntax in this document.
 A well-formed JSONPath query is valid if it also fulfills all semantic requirements posed by this document.